-Tourism and use of church buildings
+Tourism and use of church buildings .

-Spiritual direction
+Spiritual direction .

-9. Links with the Church beyond the Parish Level of expe Priority and timing for development
+9. Links with the Church beyond the Parish Level of expe gained to c Priority and timing for development

 Low High

-Awareness of diocesan resources and structures
+Awareness of diocesan resources and structures .

-Chapter meetings and synods
+Chapter meetings and synods .

-Awareness of national Church structures
+Awareness of national Church structures .

-Understanding of The Anglican Communion
+Understanding of The Anglican Communion .

-Ecumenism; national & local
+Ecumenism; national & local .